ncatlab/nlab-content/pages/8/7/7/1/1778/content.md

 * [[David Edwards]], Harold M. Hastings, _Cech Theory: Its past, present, and future_, Rocky Mountain J. Math.
 Volume 10, Number 3 (1980), 429-468. ([Euclid](http://projecteuclid.org/euclid.rmjm/1250128825))

-A motivational introdcuction from within [[complex analytic geometry]] is in
+A motivational introduction from within [[complex analytic geometry]] is in

-* Michael Weiss, _The Search for a Global Primitive -- Cech Cohomology with Coecients in a Sheaf_ ([pdf](http://files.meetup.com/4699592/cech-ipad.pdf))
+* Michael Weiss, _The Search for a Global Primitive -- Cech Cohomology with Coefficients in a Sheaf_ ([pdf](http://files.meetup.com/4699592/cech-ipad.pdf))

 A discussion of &#268;ech cohomology in the wider context of [[cohomology]] particularly realized in terms of the [[model structure on simplicial presheaves]] and with an emphasis on the shades of notions between [[Čech cover]] and [[hypercover]] is